This set of tests is intended for cases where USB communication must be decoupled from

 thread free to interact with the device from the user's perspective.

-Note: You need Pipenv, as mentioned in the core's documentation section.
+Note: You need Poetry, as mentioned in the core's documentation section.

 trezor-firmware checkout, in the root of the monorepo, install the environment: